2006-2010 Mazda 5: fuel economy, common problems and fixes, specs

 2010 Mazda 5

 Mazda 5 is the most fuel efficient 'mini' minivan.
 It's also the only minivan available with a manual transmission.
 It seats six and has sliding rear doors.
 Similar to the Mazda 3 it's based on, Mazda 5 is nimble and actually fun to drive, however it's not as roomy as regular-size minivans.
-Inside, the 5 is simple and practical; the interior fit and finish is pretty good.
+Inside, the 5 is simple and practical.
 The driver's seat has height adjustment and the steering tilts and telescopes, but tall drivers may find that the driver's seat doesn't slide back far enough.
 The second-row access is easy; the second-row bucket seats recline and slide back and forth.
 With the seats slid all the way back, the second-row legroom is generous.
 The third-row seat is suitable for small children.

 The second and third-row seats fold down.
 With the third-row seats in use, the cargo space is very limited, so if you are planning to use Mazda 5 for long family trips, a roof box is a good option.